JuergenKanz/PQ-Problem/README.md

 PERMANENT CITATION, Jürgen Kanz, "The P&Q Problem", http://demonstrations.wolfram.com/ThePQProblem/, Wolfram Demonstrations Project, Published: June 25, 2020

 A mathematical solution can be easily found by Integer Linear Programming.
-The Mathematica notebook "The P&Q-Problem Solution with Mathematica" in this repository shows a pragmatic way how to solve this kind of problem.
+The Mathematica notebook "The P&Q-Problem Solution with Mathematica" in standard Mathematica format and CDF format shows a pragmatic way how to solve this kind of problem.

 A copy of the Mathematica notebook in PDF format is available as well for interested readers that do not have access to Mathematica software.